iuliana-antochi/Iuliana-Antochi/README.md

 Check out some of my projects:

-[Pokemon App](https://pokeapp-snowy.vercel.app/page/1): A React app to explore the world of Pokemons.
+<a href="https://pokeapp-snowy.vercel.app/page/1" target="_blank">Pokemon app </a>: A React app to explore the world of Pokemons.

 **Highlights** :
 - Usage of custom hook for fetching